Active surveillance for prostate cancer

 - Frequent medical appointments.
-Men who choose active surveillance must be willing to meet with their doctors every few months.
+If you choose active surveillance, you must be willing to meet with your health care provider every few months.

 - Cancer growth.
 The cancer can grow and spread while you wait.
 If cancer spreads, you may miss the window of opportunity for effective treatment.

 - Fewer treatment options.
 If your cancer spreads, you may have fewer options for treatment.
 Your treatment options may be more drastic than treatments used for very small cancers.